philsmd/vimchat/README.md

 # Installation

+Just run:

     chmod +x install.sh
     ./install.sh

+The installation script is very simple.
+All it does is copy a few files.

+# Configuration

-    This should have created a file at ~/.vimchat/config.
+The `install.sh` script should have created a config file `~/.vimchat/config`.
+When you open this file you will see directions and examples.
 Edit this file and add at least one account entry to it.

 # Usage

-To start using vimchat just start vim and type :VimChat.
+To start using vimchat just start vim and enter `:VimChat`.
 You should see a window on the left with a list of all your buddies.
-Type B a couple times to refresh/toggle this list.
+Type `B` to toggle this list.
 Hit enter on someone's name to open a chat buffer.

-Type i (or a or o) to open a send buffer.
+In a chat buffer, type `i` (or `a` or `o`) to open a send buffer.
 Type a message and hit enter.

 # Buddy List

-The buddy list can be toggled by typing B in normal mode from a vimchat buffer.
+The buddy list can be toggled by typing `B` in normal mode from any vimchat buffer.
 Toggling the buddy list also refreshes it.
-If you are not currently in a vimchat buffer, you can open it with the :VimChatBuddyList command.
+If you are not currently in a vimchat buffer, you can open it with the `:VimChatBuddyList` command.

 The buddy list is comprised of folds, and unfolding any buddy will show items like status, away message, and the groups that he or she belongs to.